csstools/postcss-plugins/plugins/css-blank-pseudo/docs/README.md

 [<humanReadableName>] works in all major browsers, including Safari 6+ and Internet Explorer 9+ without any additional polyfills.

+This plugin conditionally uses `MutationObserver` to ensure recently inserted inputs get correct styling upon insertion.
+If you intend to rely on that behaviour for browsers that do not support `MutationObserver`, you have two
+options:

+1. Polyfill `MutationObserver`.
+As long as it runs before `cssBlankPseudoInit`, the polyfill will work.
+2. If you don't want to polyfill `MutationObserver` you can also manually fire a `change` event upon insertion so they're automatically inspected by the polyfill.

 ### Browser Usage

 #### force